VegaDeftwing/OpGuidesHugoSrc/content/Music/gettingstarted.md

 2. VCV Receives this as MIDI event
 3. VCV converts this to an signal in the V/Oct standard.

 So, if you happen to press the C note on the 4th octave, you'll get...
 0v, no change, but if you were to hit the C note one octave higher (C5) the note should be noticeably higher pitch and the output from the V/oct port would be 1V.
 In fact because of how our music system works, an octave is exactly a doubling in frequency so while 'C4' is 261.63Hz 'C5' is 523.25Hz).
-If you hit a C#5 note though the output voltage will be  1.08333V because there are 12 notes per octave (A, A#, B, C, C#, D, D#, E, F, F#, G, G#) and 1/12 is .08333 which is added to the 1V from being up one octave from from middle C (C4)
+If you hit a C#5 note though the output voltage will be  1.08333V because there are 12 notes per octave (A, A#, B, C, C#, D, D#, E, F, F#, G, G#) and 1/12 is .08333 which is added to the 1V from being up one octave from middle C (C4)

 Alright.
 Fuck that's complicated.
 So, to boil that into a digestible chunk, you press a higher key, a higher voltage comes out, lower key, lower voltage.
 Keys above C4 will output a positive voltage, keys below a negative voltage.